instantepiphany/steamdlfilter/README.md

 #Steamdlfilter

+Steamdlfilter - ensure steam only downloads from your ISP's unmetered content server.

-Steamdlfilter is a collection of a library, config utility and bash script that limits steam to downloading games only from your ISP's "unmetered" server/s.
+Steamdlfilter is a collection of 3 things, a library (steamdlfilter.so, see compiling 2.), a graphical configuration utility to disable and enable the filter easily (and more soon), and a simple launcher script that launches steam with the filter attached.
-It is similar in functionality (but more simple and with less polish, for now) to steamlimiter, which does much the same thing on windows.

-Steamdlfilter is a simple shared library, and a configuration utility, and a script to launch steam (the linux port of steam, *not* steam for windows via WINE), with this library preloaded.
-The purpose of steamdlfilter is to restrict steam to downloading from "unmetered" content servers, if your ISP has them.

 The library wraps the send(2) function, which among other things, steam uses to request chunks of games to download from various steam servers.
 It simply checks if the chunk is being requested from your chosen server, and only allows the connection if so.